lukefi/cropyieldMosaics/README.md

 The function prints statistics (R2, RMSE, MSE) and list of important features as an output.
 Test set predictions can be optionally saved into the test_dir.

+#### runClassifierInSeason

+Here we calculate in-season Random Forest predictions.
+One for June, July and August, and Final as well.
+We can also add meteorological features into the model.

+RUN:

+runClassifierInSeason.py -i /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/train1400 \
+-t /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/test1400 -l 30

+Use -n to save predictions:

+runClassifierInSeason.py -i /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/train1400 \
+-t /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/test1400 -l 30 -n

+Use -m to use also meteorological features:

+runClassifierInSeason.py -i /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/train1400 \
+-t /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/test1400 -l 30 -n -m

+Parameter -l is used to limit the number of important features listed by Random Forest.

+#### runClassifier3D

+Here we fit the data to a predictive model, in this case Long Short-Term Memory (LSTM) neural network.

+RUN:

+python runClassifier3D.py -i /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/train1120

+WHERE

+1. argument train_dir (-i) takes the path to the directory where the train set ARD file are stored.
+The code will guess that the test set is in a directory called testxxxx.
+Here /Users/myliheik/Documents/myCROPYIELD/cropyieldMosaics/results/test1120

+## Percentiles

+Another approach in feature engineering is to take percentiles and mean of the pixel values instead of histograms.
+These codes are used to process data into percentiles.

+makeS2IndexPercentiles.py

+makeARDpercentiles.py

+runClassifierPercentiles.py

+runClassifierPercentilesInSeason.py

+### forecasting

+Lastly, we can print plots of forecasts from JRC, Satotilasto and EO predictions with

+forecasting.py

+### RMSE plots

+To see model performance, we can draw RMSE plot with:

+combineResults.py